usdot-fhwa-stol/connectedvcs-tools/fedgov-cv-map-georeferencing/README.md

 # Fedgov CV Map Georeferencing Service

-A high-precision georeferencing REST API service built with Spring Boot 3.2 that provides image georeferencing capabilities using GDAL command-line utilities.
+A high-precision georeferencing REST API service built with Spring Boot 2.7.18 that provides image georeferencing capabilities using GDAL command-line utilities.
 This service acts as a bridge between web applications and GDAL, enabling accurate spatial transformation of images using Ground Control Points (GCPs).
+Deployed as a WAR in Jetty container for enterprise integration.

 ## Table of Contents